rehman-00001/qps-utils/README.md

-# qps-utils :fire:
+# qps-utils
-An elegant way to parse and manipulate query-params in javascript. <br>
+:fire: An elegant way to parse and manipulate query-params in javascript. :fire:<br>

 ## Usage